The MMA Barn Owl Program

-Through our Barn Owl Sponsorship Program, you can purchase a nest box for your property, which will be installed by our team and monitored by Dr. Bob Kennedy, MMA Senior Research Fellow.
+Through our Barn Owl Sponsorship Program, you can request a nest box for your property, and our team will contact you for a site visit to determine if your location is suitable.

 How to Get Involved

 Step 1 – Purchase and install a Barn Owl nest box.
-If you wish to purchase a new box or replace an old dilapidated one, please contact Dr. Bob Kennedy, Senior Research Fellow, at osprey02554@yahoo.com and he will arrange to have a new Barn Owl nest box built and installed for you.
-There is a one-time fee of $2,000 for the construction and installation of each nest box.
+If you wish to purchase a new box or replace an old one, please contact Jónelle Gurley, at jgurley@mariamitchell.org and we will arrange to have a new Barn Owl nest box built and installed for you.
+There is a one-time fee for the construction and installation of each nest box.

 4 Vestal Street